kinokoman/incoption/README.md

 ## Usage
-If you execute it as is, it starts to design the model to solve the MNIST problem, and you leave it.
+If you execute it as is, it starts Deep Learning for the MNIST problem, and you leave it.

 ```
 > cd {YOUR-PATH}\incoption\src